Initiatives for Respect for Human Rights

 Human Rights Management Structure

-To address a wide range of human rights risks related to the Kewpie Group's value chain, we have identified "Respect for Human Rights" as one of our material issues on sustainability.
+To face a wide range of human rights risks in the value chain of the Kewpie Group, we recognize respect for human rights as a material issue for sustainability.

 Human Rights Due Diligence Process